GoodforGod/slf4j-simple-logger/README.md

 This implementation is based on default *slf4j-simple-logger*, but there are plenty of performance and feature improvements.

-Some cases are 100% faster others are even 800% faster, you can read more about here in my [JVM benchmark](https://github.com/GoodforGod/java-logger-benchmark).
+Some cases are 200% faster others are 800% faster, you can read more about here in my [JVM benchmark](https://github.com/GoodforGod/java-logger-benchmark).

 ### DateTime output